 Tony Matelli was born 1971 in Chicago and lives and works in Brooklyn, he holds a Master of Fine Arts from the Cranbrook Academy of Art in Michigan.
-His work is to be found in major public collections across the globe and has been the subject of major mid-career retrospectives at ARoS, Aarhus Kunstmuseum, Denmark; Bergen Kunstmuseum, Norway and The Davis at Wellesley College, USA.
+His work is to be found in major public collections across the globe and has been the subject of major mid-career retrospectives at The Davis at Wellesley College, USA (2014); Bergen Kunstmuseum, Norway (2013); and ARoS, Aarhus Kunstmuseum, Denmark (2012).

 Matelli works in a variety of sculptural techniques and materials, his œuvre displaying an uncanny fusion of conceptual clarity and technical breadth.
 Many issues of his generation — alienation, ambivalence, and decadence — manifest themselves directly in his work.
 His sculptures possess a concision and frankness that can simultaneously seem crass and profound.
 There is also an element of provocation; a protest against playing by the universally accepted rules or conventions that exist as an inseparable part of the world that surrounds us.
 His sculptures can best be described as anti-monuments, re-interpreting the tradition of hyperrealism in American sculpture.